Get a Print Quote in Seconds - Not Weeks

 When we started building the application, we noticed that it included several systems:

-• A storefront to guide a buyer when ordering a print job, add it to a cart, and purchase
+• A storefront to guide a buyer when ordering a print job, adding it to a cart, and making a purchase.

 Because the application includes a wide range of functionality that would require pages to describe, we will keep this article focused on explaining the technical architecture and decisions made when building the pricing engine, the core of the application.